yaraburvin/yb-dbt-project/README.md

 2. Created ANALYTICS_DB and PLAYGROUND_DB.
 The former DB would be used as production database for schemas containing ingestion data, the latter is to allow users create their own table in the dev environment.
 3. Also included two main warehouses - PLAYGROUND (adhoc queries) & SCHEDULER (for running jobs on schedule i.e. through airflow)

+Alternatively, use docker & local postgres which is more straightforward.

 **Setting up dbt project**